Everything We Know About Kenny Chesney’s New Album, ‘Live in No Shoes Nation’

 The Release Date

 Live in No Shoes Nation is set to drop on Oct.
 27, almost 10 years to the day from when the earliest recording on the project was captured.
-It’s a collaborative medley with Dave Matthews, and it took place at the end of Chesney’s 2007 Flip-Flop Summer Tour.
+That song is a collaborative medley with Dave Matthews, and it took place at the end of Chesney’s 2007 Flip-Flop Summer Tour.

 The Record Label